ErikBjare/copilot-review/README.md

  - A few examples of code and review comments
  - WIP: Fine-tuned model for code review
  - TODO: Automatically review a GitHub PR from CI

+## See also

+ - Github Next has a project basically identical in goal: https://githubnext.com/projects/ai-for-pull-requests/